RaspberryPiFoundation/python-build-hat/docs/buildhat/index.rst

    :alt: The LEGO LPF2 connector

 In order to drive motors, your Raspberry Pi and Build HAT will need an external 7.5V power supply.
-For best results, use the official Raspberry Pi Build HAT power supply.
+For best results, use the `official Raspberry Pi Build HAT power supply`_.

+.. _official Raspberry Pi Build HAT power supply: http://raspberrypi.com/products/build-hat-power-supply

 .. warning::